Dark Matter Fraction in Disk-Like Galaxies Over the Past 10 Gyr: Summary and conclusions

-\begin{itemize} \item Similar to local disk galaxies, \hz galaxies also exhibit dark matter dominated outer halos (from $R_{\rm e}$ to $R_{\rm out}$), with dark matter fraction ($f_{_{\rm DM}}$) ranging between $50 - 90\%$.
-It is noteworthy that at $z=1-1.8$, the median value of $f_{_{\rm DM}}$ remains above 50\% across all the galactic scales, very similar to local disk galaxies. \\ \item Due to the lack of resolved observations within \( R_e \), it remains uncertain whether or not the dark matter fraction in \hz disk-like galaxies gradually increases from \( R_e \) to \( R_{\rm out} \). \\ \item To establish a clear trend of dark matter fraction as a function of redshift, we require deeper observations of low- and intermediate-mass galaxies at high redshift, along with precise measurements of their baryonic and total dynamical masses. \\ \item The $V_{\rm c}-f_{_{\rm DM}}$ relation reveals distinct sequences with stellar mass and redshift intervals.
-Specifically, low stellar mass ($M_{\rm star}\leq 10^{10} \ {\rm M_\odot}$) galaxies exhibit a higher degree of dynamical evolution, with clearly lower dark matter fractions at a given rotational velocity at higher redshift ($z > 1$).
-This can potentially be attributed to the hierarchical assembly of dark matter halos, governing the evolution of galaxies. \\ \item The $\Sigma_{\rm bar}-f_{_{\rm DM}}$ relation demonstrates a consistent trend, slope, and scatter across different stellar mass ranges and redshift intervals, indicating a universal nature of the influence of baryonic matter on the distribution of dark matter.
+\begin{itemize} \item Similar to local disk galaxies, \hz galaxies also exhibit dark matter-dominated outer halos (from $R_{\rm e}$ to $R_{\rm out}$), with a dark matter fraction ($f_{_{\rm DM}}$) ranging between $50\%$ and $90\%$.
+It is noteworthy that at $z=1-1.8$, the median value of $f_{_{\rm DM}}$ remains above 50\% across all the galactic scales, which is very similar to local disk galaxies. \\ \item Due to the lack of resolved observations within \( R_e \), it remains uncertain whether or not the dark matter fraction in \hz disk-like galaxies gradually increases from \( R_e \) to \( R_{\rm out} \).
+To establish a clear trend of dark matter fraction as a function of redshift, deeper observations of low- and intermediate-mass galaxies at high redshift are required along with precise measurements of their baryonic and total dynamical masses. \\ \item The $V_{\rm c}-f_{_{\rm DM}}$ relation revealed distinct sequences with stellar mass and redshift intervals.
+Specifically, low stellar mass ($M_{\rm star}\leq 10^{10} \ {\rm M_\odot}$) galaxies exhibit a higher degree of dynamical evolution with clearly lower dark matter fractions at a given rotational velocity at higher redshift ($z > 1$).
+This can potentially be attributed to the hierarchical assembly of dark matter halos governing the evolution of galaxies. \\ \item The $\Sigma_{\rm bar}-f_{_{\rm DM}}$ relation demonstrates a consistent trend, slope, and scatter across different stellar mass ranges and redshift intervals, indicating a universal nature of the influence of baryonic matter on the distribution of dark matter.
 The relation also holds at different radii within galaxies.
-This implies that the interplay between baryons and dark matter in galaxies is the same, regardless of their mass, size, and age. \\ \item Numerous uncertainties related to the baryonic content result in substantial errors in estimated dark matter fraction of galaxies.
-By reducing these errors, through a combination of observational and theoretical improvements, we as a community have the potential for a significant leap forward in our understanding of galaxy evolution and the properties of dark matter. \end{itemize} We believe that the existing literature (including this work) on dark matter fraction in high-redshift galaxies merely supports the hypothesis of dark matter's presence, but falls short on being able to robustly establish deeper insights.
-Nevertheless, these type of studies represent an important step forward in our understanding of galaxies and dark matter halo evolution.
-To establish tighter constraints on our findings, we need amendment in our current kinematic modelling techniques, which heavily rely on the assumptions of axisymmetry and dynamical equilibrium, that might not be the case at high-$z$.
-We require more accurate assessment of baryonic content at \hz.
-Lastly, lower surface-brightness galaxies are under-represented in high redshift observations, making high-quality data indispensable for resolving the present conundrums.
+This implies that the interplay between baryons and dark matter in galaxies is the same, regardless of their mass, size, and age. \\ \item Numerous uncertainties related to the baryonic content result in substantial errors in the estimated dark matter fraction of galaxies.
+By reducing these errors, through a combination of observational and theoretical improvements, we as a community have the potential to make a significant leap forward in our understanding of galaxy evolution and the properties of dark matter. \end{itemize}